Understanding A-C-Z noise frequency weightings7th Jan 2019

 Understanding the difference between noise frequency weightings may be one of the most important things you need to know about when measuring sound.
-This is because picking the wrong one on your sound level pressure meter could result in your results being irrelevant for the purpose and at worst invalid (not legally compliant).
+This is because picking the wrong sound level meter weighting on your sound level pressure meter could result in your results being irrelevant for the purpose and at worst invalid (not legally compliant).

 What are 'A', 'C' and 'Z' weightings

 A-weighting – (A-frequency-weighting).
-The frequency response of a sound level meter that makes its reading conform to a notional human hearing response.
+A sound level meter weighting that makes it's readings conform to a notional human hearing response.
 It is defined in various International standards such as the IEC 61672, as well as in various national standards such as ANSI S1.4.
 (USA).
-‘A’ Weighting is the most commonly used and covers the full frequency range of 20Hz all the way up to 20 kHz.
-The human ear is most sensitive to sound frequencies between 500 Hz and 6 kHz whilst at lower and higher frequencies the human ear is not very sensitive.
-The 'A' weighting adjusts the sound pressure readings to reflect the sensitivity of the human ear and is therefore mandated all over the world for hearing damage risk measurements.
+‘A’ Weighted is the most commonly used and covers the full frequency range of 20Hz all the way up to high frequency 20 kHz.
+The human ear is most sensitive to sound frequencies between 500 Hz and 6 kHz (especially around 4 kHz) whilst at lower and higher frequencies the human ear is not very sensitive.
+The 'A' weighting adjusts the sound pressure level readings to reflect the sensitivity of the human ear and is therefore mandated all over the world for hearing damage risk measurements.
 Any approved sound level meter meeting IEC 61672 is mandated to incorporate at least an A-weighting filter.
-Measurements are commonly displayed as dB(A) or dBA or as LAeq, LAFmax, LAE – where the A shows the A-weighting.
+Measurements are commonly displayed as dB(A) or dBA or as LAeq, LAFmax, LAE.

 C-weighting – (C-frequency-weighting).
-The C-weighting looks more at the effect of low-frequency sounds on the human ear compared with the A-weighting and is essentially flat or linear between 31.5Hz and 8kHz, the two – 3dB or ‘half power’ points.
+The C-weighted frequency looks more at the effect of low-frequency sounds on the human ear compared with the A-weighting and is essentially flat or linear between 31.5Hz and 8kHz, the two – 3dB or ‘half power’ points.
 Peak Sound Pressure Measurements are made using the C- frequency weighting.
+This is c-weighted peak is for measuring impulse noise and is referred to as CPeak .
 Measurements are typically displayed as dB(C) or dBC.
 Or for example as LCeq, LCPeak, LCE – where the C shows the C-weighting.